hsci-r/finnish-media-scrapers/README.md

 [![PyPI version](https://badge.fury.io/py/finnish-media-scrapers.svg)](https://badge.fury.io/py/finnish-media-scrapers) [![DOI](https://zenodo.org/badge/335605978.svg)](https://zenodo.org/badge/latestdoi/335605978) [![Documentation Status](https://readthedocs.org/projects/finnish-media-scrapers/badge/?version=latest)](https://finnish-media-scrapers.readthedocs.io/en/latest/?badge=latest)

 Scrapers for extracting articles from Finnish journalistic media websites by the [University of Helsinki](https://www.helsinki.fi/) [Human Sciences – Computing Interaction research group](https://heldig.fi/hsci/).

 Included are scrapers for [YLE](https://www.yle.fi/uutiset/), [Helsingin Sanomat](https://www.hs.fi/), [Iltalehti](https://www.iltalehti.fi/) and [Iltasanomat](https://www.is.fi/).
 See below for limitations relating to individual sources.

+As a design principle, these scrapers have been designed to extract the articles in as trustworthy a manner as possible, as required for content-focused research targetting the text of those articles.
+Thus, the scrapers will complain loudly for example if your search query matches more articles than the APIs are willing to return, or if the plain text extractors encounter new article layouts that have not yet been verified to extract correctly.

 ## Installation